Andrettin/Wyrmsun/readme.txt

 * Units
 - Updated the Wyrm's encyclopedia entry.
 - Gnomish units now have their own boots icon for the move button (graphics by Leo).
+- Added Kobold Footpad (unit graphics by b_o and unit icon by Leo).

 -----------------------------------------------------------------------
 - 0.1.7